New Avengers: Volume 3 (2013–2015)

 New Avengers was renumbered as a new volume in January 2013, written by Jonathan Hickman and originally drawn by Steve Epting.
-The new volume shifted its focus to the powerful group known as the Illuminati, which includes Black Bolt, Captain America, Doctor Strange, Iron Man, Mister Fantastic, and Namor, who reassembled to confront the threat of incursions.
+The new volume shifted its focus to the Illuminati, which included Black Panther(who was originally offered the position to join the team when it was created, but refused), Black Bolt, Captain America, Doctor Strange, Iron Man, Mister Fantastic, and Namor, who reassembled to confront the threat of the incursions.
 Black Panther and Reed Richards discovered that universal decay centered on Earth was causing universes to collide with one another, with Earth at the focal point.
-In issue #3, Black Panther, who had previously opposed the existence of the Illuminati, joined the group, and the Beast was brought in to fill the spot vacated by the death of Professor X. In the same issue, Captain America leaves.
-In issue #12, after having helped the Illuminati to defeat Thanos's army, Black Bolt's brother Maximus joined the team.
+In issue #3, Beast was recruited to assist following the death of Professor X. In the same issue, Captain America leaves.
+In issue #12, after helping the Illuminati defeat Thanos's forces, Black Bolt's brother Maximus temporarily assisted the group but did not join the Illuminati.
 Bruce Banner joined the team in Avengers (vol. 5) after discovering the universal decay on his own.